 EPS is committed to assisting students with a concern, conflict, complaint, or other issue.
-If a student's advisor, the DGS, and the Department Chairs are unable to provide appropriate assistance, the DGS, Chairs, and/or the Program Assistant will refer the student to a third NU party inside or outside EPS, including two EPS faculty who, as ombuds people, will act as a delegate or intermediary in finding a solution (See Appendix F).
+If a student's advisor, the DGS, and the Department Chairs are unable to provide appropriate assistance, the DGS, Chairs, and/or the Program Assistant will refer the student to a third NU party inside or outside EPS, including two ombuds people, will act as a delegate or intermediary in finding a solution (See Appendix F).